 1. Establish an Employee Mentorship Program

-An American Society for Training and Development study found that some 71% of all Fortune 500 companies had some sort of corporate mentorship program.
+An American Society for Training and Development study found that 71% of all Fortune 500 companies had some sort of corporate mentorship program.
 Mentoring programs have a far-reaching ripple effect, providing benefits like high levels of employee retention as well as helping aid in professional and personal development for both the mentor and the mentee.

 2. Encourage Lateral-Moves and Cross-Training

-Another way you can promote professional growth and development within your employees is to encourage them to cross-train and make lateral moves within the company.
+Another way you can promote professional growth and development among your employees is to encourage them to cross-train and make lateral moves within the company.
 In other words, a pay increase or new title isn’t the only benefit of cross-training if you offer incentives for doing so at each level of employment.
 Encourage your employees to learn as much as possible and then reward them for gaining new skills.

 3. Promote And Implement Internal Succession